Revolt (3 Colours Red album)

 Revolt is the second album from UK rock band 3 Colours Red.
-It was recorded with producer Dave Eringa (Manic Street Preachers) and saw the band adopting a more polished and commercial sound.
+It was recorded with producer Dave Eringa (Manic Street Preachers), and the band adopted a more polished and commercial sound.
 The album reached number 17 on the UK album chart when it was released on Creation Records in 1999, but the band split at their peak after releasing only 2 singles from it, both of which entered the UK top 40.
-An additional EP, Paralyse, was released prior to the album.
+An additional EP, Paralyse, was released before the album.

 Background and recording

 3 Colours Red released their debut studio album Pure in May 1997, which peaked at number 16 on the UK Albums Chart.
 Four of its five singles reached the top 40 of the UK Singles Chart, with "Sixty Mile Smile" peaking the highest at number 20.
 Revolt was predominantly produced by Dave Eringa, save for "Calling to the Outside", which was produced by John Smith.
 Chris Sheldon mixed the recordings at The Church.